Best Luggage Brands Reviews In 2020 – Our 5 Top Choices

 If you think that the warranty of Eagle Creek is marvellous (and we do), this is gonna knock you out:

 Briggs & Riley’s warranty is called “simple as that”.
-They repair or replace your bag if any of its functional properties is lost, like a broken zipper, detached handle, torn corner or broken wheels.
+They repair or replace your bag if any of its functional properties are lost, like a broken zipper, detached handle, torn corner or broken wheels.